-A drive to Mountain Kailash Manasarovar by southern route, it always takes about 5 to 6 day from Lhasa by visiting some scenic spots en route, such as Yamdrok Lake, Gyantse, Shigatse, Sakya Monastery, or even 1 to 2 days additional to visit Everest Base Camp.
+A drive to Mt.
+Kailash and Lake Manasarovar by the southern route, it always takes about 5-6 days from Lhasa by visiting some scenic spots en routes, such as Yamdrok Lake, Gyantse, Shigatse, Sakya Monastery, or even 1-2 days additional to visit Everest Base Camp.
 After a long time driving, have a rest at Lake Manasarovar, usually stay overnight at Chiu Monastery or the village nearby.
-Then start the Mountain Kailash Kora( Pilgrimage circuit) from Darchen.
+Then start the Mt.Kailash Kora( Pilgrimage circuit) from Darchen.
 The Kora of the mountain will take 3 days.
-Afterwards you may go to have the sacred hot spring at Tirthapuri (All the pilgrims will take this hot-spring after the pilgrimage).
+Afterward, you may go to have the sacred hot spring at Tirthapuri (All the pilgrims will take this hot spring after the pilgrimage.).

-An ambitious but rewarding alternative is to travel up to Ali, take the longer northern route back Lhasa.
+An ambitious but rewarding alternative is to travel up to Ali, take the longer northern route back to Lhasa.
 A trip that will take 21 to 24 days.
-After the Mountain Kailash Kora, take a day's drive to Zanda, allow 1 or 2 days to explore the amazing Guge Kingdom ruins at Tsaparang and Tholing Monastery in Zanda.
+After the Mt.Kailash Kora, take a day's drive to Zanda, allow 1 or 2 days to explore the amazing Guge Kingdom ruins at Tsaparang and Tholing Monastery in Zanda.
 Then take another day to drive to Ali, the capital of Nagri.
-From Ali, you can make excursion to visit Pangong-tso and Rutok Monastery.
-Or head all the way to Kashgar by hitching a ride on a public bus or truck.
-The 6 day drive from Ali back to Lhasa is superbly scenic but there is lack of hotels and guesthouses en route so consider camping somewhere.
-On the way you will have a chance to see a lot of wildlife, vast grassland, pure highlands lakes, snow-capped mountains, and deep valleys. etc..
+From Ali, you can make an excursion to visit Lake Pangong-Tso and Rutok Monastery.
+Or head all the way along with G219 to Kashgar by a private Landcruiser.
+The 6-day drive from Ali back to Lhasa is superbly scenic but there is a lack of hotels and guesthouses en route so consider camping somewhere.
+On the way, you will have a chance to see a lot of wildlife, vast grassland, pure highlands lakes, snow-capped mountains, and deep valleys. etc..

-If you are heading to Mount Kailash and Lake Manasarovar of Nagri Prefecture from Kathmandu, it's well worth taking the shortcut south via stunning Peiku-tso and its views of Mt.
+If you are heading to Mount Kailash and Lake Manasarovar of Nagri Prefecture from Kathmandu, it's well worth taking the shortcut south via stunning Lake Peiku-Tso and its views of Mt.
 Shishapangma.